 Health Education, Prevention and Wellness Tools

-In 2013, we invested $1 million to provide health education, prevention and wellness tools to our community members including health and wellness programs for more than 7,700 individuals.
+In 2013, we invested $1.1 million to provide health education, prevention and wellness tools to our community members including health and wellness programs for nearly 7,900 individuals.